Gabby Windey: The Traitors

 On June 5, 2024, it was announced Windey would compete on the third season of The Traitors.
 She won the series as a Faithful, alongside Lord Ivar Mountbatten, Dolores Catania, and Dylan Efron.

+Love Overboard

+In 2026, Windey was announced as the host for the reality dating television series Love Overboard, produced by Alex Cooper.

 Personal life

-Windey was previously in a relationship with Dean Unglert, a contestant on The Bachelorette and Bachelor in Paradise, when they attended college together.
-During her time on The Bachelor, Windey revealed she is not close with her mother and has not spoken to her in years.

-On May 13, 2022, Windey got engaged to Erich Schwer, whom she chose as the winner on her season of The Bachelorette.
-The couple confirmed their breakup on November 4, 2022.

-In August 2023, Windey came out during an appearance on ABC's The View by mentioning that she was dating a woman.
-Shortly after, she took to Instagram to announce her relationship with comedian and TV writer Robby Hoffman.
-Windey and Hoffman were married in January 2025.
+In August 2023, Windey came out during an appearance on ABC's The View when she revealed she was dating a woman.
+She subsequently announced her relationship with comedian and TV writer Robby Hoffman, and the couple married in January 2025.
+In 2025, Windey stated that she identifies as a lesbian, describing her attraction to women as central to her identity and saying that she does not see herself dating men again.

-Fashion collaborations

-Windey was featured in the GCDS Fall/Winter 2025 “Hottie Index” campaign.